spdk/spdk/doc/bdev.md

 `rpc.py bdev_uring_delete bdev_u0`

-## xnvme {#bdev_ug_xnvme}
+## xNVMe {#bdev_ug_xnvme}

-The xnvme bdev module issues I/O to the underlying NVMe devices through various I/O mechanisms such as libaio, io_uring, Asynchronous IOCTL using io_uring passthrough, POSIX aio, emulated aio etc.
+The xNVMe bdev module issues I/O to the underlying NVMe devices through various I/O mechanisms such as libaio, io_uring, Asynchronous IOCTL using io_uring passthrough, POSIX aio, emulated aio etc.

-This module requires xNVMe library.
+This module requires the xNVMe library.
-For more information on xNVMe refer to [xNVMe] (https://xnvme.io/docs/latest)
+For more information on xNVMe refer to [xNVMe] (https://xnvme.io)

 The user needs to configure SPDK to include xNVMe support:

 `configure --with-xnvme`

-To create a xnvme bdev with given filename, bdev name and I/O mechanism use the `bdev_xnvme_create` RPC.
+To create a xNVMe bdev with given filename, bdev name and I/O mechanism use the `bdev_xnvme_create` RPC.

 `rpc.py  bdev_xnvme_create /dev/ng0n1 bdev_ng0n1 io_uring_cmd`

+The most important I/O mechanisms are:

+- "libaio"
+- "io_uring"
+- "io_uring_cmd" (requires linux kernel v5.19 or newer)

 To remove a xnvme bdev use the `bdev_xnvme_delete` RPC.